×

 Ableton does support standard audio editing functions, but it is not necessarily intuitive.
 The DAW being primarily for electronic music creation means it lacks some features and is not optimized for editing dialogue.

-Andy says, “it can sometimes warp and time-stretch the audio without you meaning it to, or it does some destructive edit, and you lose your audio”
+Andy says, It can sometimes warp and time-stretch the audio without you meaning it to, or it does some destructive edit, and you lose your audio.”

 If you already have Ableton, then you can use it for any voice-over recording work.
-However, I would not necessarily recommend it if you are looking to buy a DAW for the first time.
+However, we would not necessarily recommend it if you are looking to buy a DAW for the first time.

 Ableton Live 10 supports video playback.